 * Jonathan Penner's evacuation in Micronesia.
 It's enough when the rest of his tribe starts to cry at the news, but when Kathy Sleckman, who's already emotionally on the edge, begs him not to go, it's enough to tip it over the top.
-Then, cut to the boat where [[BreakTheBadass Jonathan is hunched over sobbing]] and I dare your heart to not break.
+Then, cut to the boat where [[BreakTheBadass Jonathan is hunched over sobbing]] and try not to feel sympathy.

-* [[http://www.youtube.com/watch?v=0cEumRGTnHo This secret scene from Aras]] about his former drug addict brother Vytas is the second time this troper has ever cried at something Survivor related.
+* [[http://www.youtube.com/watch?v=0cEumRGTnHo This secret scene from Aras]] about his former drug addict brother Vytas.

 * After Tina is responsible for Katie's elimination, she talks about how she was adopted and never felt the strength of a blood bond to her family, but when she gave birth to Katie, she was the first person she truly felt that bond with in her life.
 It's heartwarming and sad enough, until you remember that Tina and Katie lost their son and brother, respectively, in a car crash after filming just two weeks before the finale, [[HarsherInHindsight in fact the week before this episode was on TV.]]